 The amazement doesn’t stop here.
-Why would we claim it as the winner in versatility if it wasn’t also suitable on fiberglass and metals, right?
+Why would we claim it as the winner in versatility if it wasn’t also suitable for fiberglass and metals, right?
 News flash: It is!

 Just like its name reveals, it has high adhesive assets that adhere to multiple surfaces.
 Its water-based texture marks the layers in a thin sheet, rather than funky, thick, oil-based primers.

 - Adheres to rigid surfaces too, like textured furniture